ElectronicPaymentsInc/Procharge/README.md

 npm i procharge

 ## Usage
-The package needs to be configured with your account's secret key, which is available in the [Procharge Gateway][secure2].
-Require it with the key's
+The package needs to be configured with your account's application key and user login credentials, which is available in the [Procharge Gateway][secure2].
-value:

 <!-- prettier-ignore -->
 ```js